wp-plugins/sky-login-redirect/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DNSC3NVBWR66L
 Tags: login, redirect, redirection, sky login redirect Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.9
-Stable tag: 1.4.1
+Stable tag: 1.5
 License: GPLv2 or later

-Redirects users to the page they were reading just before logging in.
+Redirects to the page you were reading just before logging in.
+Redirects to the homepage when you log out.

 == Description ==

 Sky Login Redirect redirects users to the page they were reading just before logging in.
 In case that page is not defined, users are redirected to the homepage.

+It also redirects user back to the homepage when they log out, instead of going to the login page again.

 No configuration necessary.
 Everything works under the hood.
 Simply activate the plugin.